jervisfm/WordSuggest/README.md

 1. For all  word pairs, build a hashmap that has the first word as the key, and then keeps track about how often the second word appears as the value.
-To allow efficient updating of word counts during data import, we store these in a hashmap as well.
+To allow efficient updating of word counts during data import, we store these in a hashmap as well.<br/>

- So the data structure looks like:
+So the data structure looks like:<br/>
 Hashmap(word - > Hashmap(word -> word_count))

 1. So, Given a candidate input word, look it up in the built hashmap and return the word